 127 Glenridge Drive, Carlisle, Pennsylvania 17015

-Family Owned 55+ Community in Pastoral South Central Pennsylvania Has Attactive Manufactured Homes and a Quiet Way of Life
+Creek View, a Family Owned 55+ Community in Pastoral South Central Pennsylvania, Has Attactive Manufactured Homes, a Clubhouse and a Quiet Way of Life

-Prices begin in the low-$100,000s.
-Water, trash and sewage are included in the monthly lot fee.
+Prices begin in the mid-$100,000s.
+Water, trash and sewage are included in the $370 monthly lot fee.
 Check with a real estate agent to verify these prices as they may change.

 Amenities include a pond, a walking trail along Conodoguinet Creek, a gazebo and a 2,100 square foot clubhouse.
 The Grand Pavilion is the place for for BBQ and picnics.
-Parking for RVs is available.
+RV parking is available.

 Carlisle dates from 1715, and its attractive town core is a National Historic District.
 Most of the downtown buildings date from the late-18th century and early- to mid-19th century.
 Federal and Victorian architectural styles are common in both residential and commercial areas.
 The U.S. Army War College, the U.S. Army Military Heritage Museum, Dickinson College and Penn State Dickinson School of Law are all located in Carlisle.

-Carlisle Regional Medical Center is here, too, and it is accredited by the Joint Commission.
+Carlisle Regional Medical Center is about 10 miles from Creek View accredited by the Joint Commission.

 This area has summer temperatures in the 70s, 80s and 90s and winter temperatures in the 20s and 30s.
 On average, Carlisle receives 42 inches of rain and 34 inches of snow per year.
 Skies are often overcast.

 Visit www.creekviewcommunity.com for more information.